RusJJ/GorillaFriends/README.md

-# The project is frozen
+# The project is kinda unfrozen but...
-Sadly my headset is broken.
-No more updates until i will get a new one.
+Sadly my headset is still broken and new has not yet arrived.

 # What is this mod?
 GorillaFriends is a mod that shows your FRIENDS!
 And verified players.